barryclark/jekyll-now/_posts/2020-01-14-constexpr-functions-fundamentals-hash.md

 ```
 I have replaced the while loop by a range-based for loop because this is C++ and not C, after all.
 However, in essence the function body is identical to the original C code.
 This function can now be used with compile time constant expressions or run time expressions and will produce the exact same result.

 And that is the story if you use C++ 17.
-If either you are into functional programming then keep reading.
+If you are into functional programming then keep reading.

 # Going Functional and Moving Towards C++ 11